mcibique/vue-testing-examples/README.md

 #### 1. Mocking behavior in development

-Let's say that you have email service which sends an email to given address, but you don't want to send real emails in DEV/TEST/UAT environments.
+Let's say that you have an email service which sends emails to given address, but you don't want to send real emails in DEV/TEST/UAT environments.
 You can create two different implementations of the same interface and register them conditionally:

 ```js
 class RealEmailService {